google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

    :alt: A scatterplot including an outlier.

-Looking at the scatter plot above, it’s easy to identify the outlier because it’s visually far removed from any of the other data points.
+Looking at the scatter plot above, it’s easy to identify the outlier because it’s visually far removed from all of the other data points.
 Outlier identification makes scatter plots a good place to start when analyzing quantitative data.
-If you find a data point like the one for Juneau in green above, it’s a good idea to investigate.
+If you find a data point that looks far others like the one for Juneau, it’s a good idea to investigate.
 It’s reasonable to guess that there wouldn’t be cities that are so unusual and so very far outside the line of best fit.
-Now imagine you find the line of best fit and create the following graph:
+Now imagine you find the line of best fit and create the following
+graph:

 .. image:: figures/outlier_jan_temp_line.png